Battle of Marianna: Casualties

 When the fighting ended, some 10 Confederates lay dead or dying, 16 were wounded, 54 were captured and 13 of these were released.
 Among the wounded was dentist Thaddeus Hentz, a son of famed novelist Caroline Lee Hentz; he was shot not far from his mother's grave.

 Union casualties were 8 killed or mortally wounded, 19 wounded, and 10 captured.
 Among the Federal wounded was General Asboth himself.
 Prior to the war, Asboth had been a hero of the Hungarian Revolution of 1848 and was one of the men who had surveyed Central Park in New York City.
 His wound would never heal properly, and he would eventually die of its effects in 1868.

 Aftermath

 Due to the fiercer-than-expected fighting and high casualties, particularly among the officers, Asboth's plan to turn south toward St. Andrews Bay was cancelled.
 Instead, that evening and the next morning, the raiders withdrew toward Choctawhatchee Bay.
 The column brought with it over 600 liberated slaves, 17 wagons filled with captured arms and stores, 200 captured horses, and 400 head of cattle.
 At Vernon, the force overran Capt.
 W.B.
 Jones' scout company, taking more prisoners.
 In all, 96 prisoners from the various engagements would return with the raiders.
 (Many of these would die in prison.)
 The Confederate forces were too few and too far behind to mount an effective pursuit.
-Benjamin Sample would recover from his wounds and short order be reassigned to the Army of the Tennessee, where he would partake in the Franklin-Nashville Campaign.

 It would be decades before the region recovered from the damage inflicted by the raid.